w3f/polkadot-spec/src/docs/chap-runtime-api.md

 - A byte array that contains the transaction.

+- The hash of the parent of the block that the transaction is included in.

   ###### Definition -def-num- TransactionSource {#defn-transaction-source}
 :::definition
   **TransactionSource** is an enum describing the source of a transaction and can have one of the following values: